 Excuses

 Students will be expected to present a written excuse, signed by a parent/legal guardian or certified medical practitioner, in all cases of absence.
 If a student fails to bring a valid excuse to school for an absence, the student will receive an unlawful absence.
-A valid excuse must list the date of the absence, the date of the excuse, the reason for absence and the telephone number and signature of the parent/legal guardian or certified medical practitioner.
+A valid excuse must list the date of the absence, the date of the excuse, the reason for absence, and the telephone number and signature of the parent/legal guardian or certified medical practitioner.
 The school will keep the content of an excuse confidential to the extent appropriate.

-Any student who fails to bring a valid excuse (within three days) to school will automatically receive an unexcused and unlawful absence.
-Principals will have discretion to accept medical excuses beyond three days, as they determine appropriate under the circumstances.
+Any student who fails to submit a valid excuse, within three (3) days of returning to school, will automatically receive an unexcused and unlawful absence.
+Principals will have discretion to accept medical excuses beyond three (3) days as they determine appropriate under the circumstances.

-False excuses will be referred to the school administration for appropriate disciplinary action and the absence may be considered unlawful.
+False or forged excuses will be referred to the school administration for appropriate disciplinary action and the absence may be considered unlawful.

 Make-Up Work